Skip to content

 Kaaka Muttai

-Played the owner of the pizza shop that becomes central to the children's quest in the critically acclaimed film.
+Played the owner of the pizza restaurant that two slum children dream of visiting, a role that drew attention in the critically acclaimed National Award-winning film.

 Manthiram2004